 At your family dentist’s office, we not can help you connect with LendingPoint for a personal loan to cover your dental implant procedure.
 It won’t affect your credit score to pre-qualify for the loan and check your interest rate, which should be superior to using a credit card.
 You also don’t need to put money down to get started.

 We can show you how to apply to CareCredit, which issues you a healthcare credit card, if you qualify.
 If your dental insurance covers part of your dental implants cost, the CareCredit card might pay off the rest.
 Keep in mind that this makes a hard inquiry that can affect your credit score.

-If you need a single tooth replacement or several new teeth, come to our dentist office in Sugar Land.
+If you need a single tooth replacement or several new teeth, come to our dentist’s office in Sugar Land, TX.
 Aliana Family Dental clinic is known for our warm and experienced team members.
 You’ll get the advice and dental services you need.
-Contact us for an implants consultation today.
+Contact us for an implant consultation today.